With the wintery weather and rainy days, playdates for the young ones are moved indoors.

 Time to settle the kids down?
 And a chance for some healthy snacks before bed, too if the kids are still hungry.

 These simple arrangements of fruits on stick are a great hit with children making them far more exciting for snack time.
-Follow our Pinterest board for more ideas!
+Follow our Pinterest board for more ideas for baking with kids!